GRealesM/RapidoPGS/README.md

 # Installation

-RápidoPGS (1.0.2) is now available on CRAN.
+RápidoPGS (2.1.0) is now available on CRAN.
 You can install it by typing the code below.
 ```
 install.packages("RapidoPGS")
 ```
-Since we are constantly improving the package, and CRAN version is currently outdated, we recommend to install the development version instead.

 ## Development version